Aliases for PYCR2 Gene

 PYCR2 (Pyrroline-5-Carboxylate Reductase Family Member 2) is a Protein Coding gene.
-Diseases associated with PYCR2 include Leukodystrophy, Hypomyelinating, 10.
-Among its related pathways are Carbon metabolism and Metabolism.
+Diseases associated with PYCR2 include Leukodystrophy, Hypomyelinating, 10 and Visual Cortex Disease.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
 GO annotations related to this gene include NAD binding and pyrroline-5-carboxylate reductase activity.
 An important paralog of this gene is PYCR1.

 UniProtKB/Swiss-Prot for PYCR2 Gene